ablipan/plod/README.md

 $ plod ablipan/plod-example
 ```

-The above command pulls the template from ablipan/plod-example, and then execute it with [plop](https://plopjs.com/)
+The above command pulls the template from `ablipan/plod-example`, and then run it with [plop](https://plopjs.com/)

 ### License
 [MIT](https://opensource.org/licenses/MIT)